Using existing software#

 OpenMPI on Red Hat oddity

-There’s a whole lot of interesting stuff in there that I’ve not had to think
+There’s a whole lot of interesting stuff in there that I’ve not had to think about, as Spack has added all the details about the openmpi variant it discovered.
+We’ll cover some of this in the advanced building section.

-Annoyingly, it got one detail wrong because of how Red Hat split the
+because of how Red Hat split the installation up.
+Change /usr/lib64/openmpi

 to /usr

-workaround for Red Hat’s odd packaging is adequate for this install, but sadly
+for openmpi.
+This workaround for Red Hat’s odd packaging is

-not for all packages, so you may find you need Spack to build its own OpenMPI
+adequate for this install, but sadly not for all packages, so you may find you

-rather than use Red Hat’s version in future.
+need Spack to build its own OpenMPI rather than use Red Hat’s version in

 Having told Spack about the software we want it to use from the system, let’s look again now at building mpiwrapper, and see what that looks like: